 Scheme Summary Status Clevedon Triangle and Old Church Rd (part of LCWIP Clevedon Cycle Routes 1 and 2 and Walking Routes) Reduce or remove through traffic to improve pedestrian and cyclists' safety, encourage these modes and improve public realm.
-More attractive streets and central areas in Clevedon will help to give the town centre a new lease of life by being cleaner, greener and more attractive/inviting Outline proposal Portishead High Street (part of LCWIP Portishead Cycle Routes 1 and 2 and Walking Routes) Reduce through traffic, provide consistent improved walking experience, improved crossing points, and a segregated cycle route where possible Outline proposal Active and Green Neighbourhood ls School Pedestrian and Cycle Zones Package to significantly alter the status quo of roads and create a safer environment for pedestrians and cyclists on thirty-nine different streets around seven of North Somerset's schools; Yatton Infant and Junior, Churchill Academy, All Saints (Clevedon), St Nicholas Chantry (Clevedon), St Peters (Portishead), West Leigh (Backwell) Bidding Christchurch, Weston-super-Mare To include the residential area bounded by Meadow St Baker St, Milton Rd, Ashcombe Rd, Locking Rd.
+More attractive streets and central areas in Clevedon will help to give the town centre a new lease of life by being cleaner, greener and more attractive/inviting Outline proposal Portishead High Street (part of LCWIP Portishead Cycle Routes 1 and 2 and Walking Routes) Reduce through traffic, provide consistent improved walking experience, improved crossing points, and a segregated cycle route where possible Outline proposal Yatton High Street (part of LCWIP Yatton Walking Route 17) Improve safety and perceptions of safety for pedestrians and other active transport choices between North End and Yatton village centre, including improving the safety of children, parents and guardians walking, cycling and scooting to school.
+This will help increase the proportion of journeys made by active, lower-carbon modes within Yatton, including to the railway station and other village facilities.
+Public consultation

+Active and Green Neighbourhoods

+School Pedestrian and Cycle Zones Package to significantly alter the status quo of roads and create a safer environment for pedestrians and cyclists on thirty-nine different streets around seven of North Somerset's schools; Yatton Infant and Junior, All Saints (Clevedon), St Nicholas Chantry (Clevedon), St Peters (Portishead), West Leigh (Backwell) Bidding Christchurch, Weston-super-Mare To include the residential area bounded by Meadow St Baker St, Milton Rd, Ashcombe Rd, Locking Rd.
 A significantly enhanced active travel experience for residents, businesses and visitors alike Outline proposal Backwell (forms part of LCWIP Backwell Walking Route) To include the residential area west of Station Rd and bounded by the A370, and West Leigh School, which is well-used for walking and has high cycling potential Options assessment Clevedon Hill Rd Alexandra Rd area To include the residential area bounded by Hill Rd, Bellevue Rd and Seavale Rd and The Beach.
 To be delivered in association with Clevedon Seafront and Hill Road scheme.
 Significant enhancements for active travel in this historic area that has seen suppressed demand for active travel facilities released during 2020 Bidding